 - The Tuft and Needle is 10” tall.

-- The mattress’s cover is also very thin and soft to the touch.
+- The mattress’s cover is also particularly thin and soft to the touch.

 - The base layer is 7” of dense polyfoam.